 - Teacher’s Forum

 - My Account

 *The Missouri Compromise with legislative measures was enacted on this date in 1820.
-This measure allowed The United States Congress to thus regulate the extension of slavery in the United States for the next three decades.
+This measure allowed the United States Congress to regulate the extension of slavery in the United States for the next three decades.

-When slave holding Missourians applied for statehood in 1818, the long-standing balance of free and slave states (11 each) was jeopardized.
+When slave-holding Missourians applied for statehood in 1818, the long-standing balance of free and slave states (11 each) was jeopardized.
 A northern-sponsored amendment was then attached to the bill (1819) authorizing statehood.
 It prohibited the entry of slaves into Missouri and provided for the gradual emancipation of those already there.
-The pro-slavery faction was unable to prevent the bill’s passage by the House of Representatives, where free states held a majority, but southern strength in the Senate defeated the bill.
+The pro-slavery faction could not prevent the bill’s passage by the House of Representatives, where free states held a majority, but southern strength in the Senate defeated the bill.

 Maine, then a part of Massachusetts, also applied for statehood in 1819.
-Speaker of the House Henry Clay of Kentucky (pictured here) warned northern congressmen that unless they changed their position on Missouri the southerners would reject Maine’s petition.
-To please the South, the slavery restrictions for Missouri were then removed, and to satisfy the North, Senator Jesse B. Thomas of Illinois introduced (February 1820) a provision by which slavery would be prohibited forever from Louisiana Purchase territories north of 36° 30’.
+Speaker of the House Henry Clay of Kentucky (pictured here) warned northern congressmen that the southerners would reject Maine's petition unless they changed their position on Missouri.
+To please the South, the slavery restrictions for Missouri were removed, and to satisfy the North, Senator Jesse B. Thomas of Illinois introduced (February 1820) a provision by which slavery would be prohibited forever from Louisiana Purchase territories north of 36° 30’.